HARSHITH546/bharathharshith/README.md

-# Hello, I'm Bharath Harshith! 👋
+# Hello, I'm BharathA Harshith! 👋

 I'm a **Data Science Enthusiast**, passionate about **Machine Learning**, **AI**, and **Python**.
 Currently, I’m a student at **Badruka College of Information and Technology**.